ivy-Ruxin-Tong/Top-5-DS-DA-vs.-DE-YouTube-Channel-Analysis/README.md

 ## Step 1 : Visualization using QuickSight (scheduled to refresh weekly)
 -  3 parameters
       -   users can switch views by channel category (DE, DS/DA, All)
-      -   users can change top youtube videos by commentcount/likecount/viewcount (using calculated field)
+      -   users can decide top 5 youtube videos to display by commentcount/likecount/viewcount (using calculated field)
       -   users can choose top # of Topics to display on the wordcloud by Data Channel

 Example: